 Keeping a record

+Evidence is important in order to take action in an anti-social behaviour case.
+Without evidence of tenancy breaches we are limited in the actions we can take.
 We will usually ask you to keep your own record of any nuisance.
-There are two ways you can log and report any anti-social behaviour that is happening to you –
+There are three ways you can log and report any Anti-social Behaviour:

 If you would like to report a one-off incident, please download our incident diary